rumkin/piggy-bank/README.md

 # Piggy Bank

-Piggy bank is tutorial web application with Ethereum's smart contracts.
+Piggy bank is tutorial web application which utilize Ethereum smart contract.
-It demonstrates how to use web3 library to deploy and interact with smart contracts, create web3 application powered with smart contracts and how to test contracts with mocha package.
+It demonstrates how to use web3.js with Node.js to deploy and interact with smart contracts, create web3 application powered with smart contracts and how to test contracts with mocha.

 ![UI screenshot](docs/screenshot.png)

-### Warning
+> ⚠️ _WARNING_!
 This is only tutorial.
 And not a real application.
 It should not be used in production.

 ### Installation